kamblekunal430/todo.cmd/README.md

 On Windows _Powershell_, these substitutions are not required.

+## Known Issues

+A few notes to help you avoid any hiccups while implementing the programming challenge:

+1. If you are on Windows, you might have difficulty getting the tests to pass because of newline UTF encoding issues.
+If you get stuck, please [refer to the thread here](https://github.com/nseadlc-2020/package-todo-cli-task/issues/12).

+2. The tests can fail between 12am and 5.30am (early morning IST).
+This is because the test parses the date from your system time in UTC format, while in certain programming languages the date and time functions use the local timezone (IST).
+Accounting for this in the tests will make it more complex and need extra dependencies, so we have kept it intentionally simple.
+So if you run into this specific problem, you can submit your code as is with the transient date mismatch, or you can change your code to use UTC.
+Either options are fine.

+3. In Windows machines, the `make` command might not exist and can prevent you from running the tests.
+This can be fixed [by using WSL, or installing MinGW, among other options](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows).

 ## Specification

 1. The app can be run in the console with `./todo`.